fn-cooking/fn-cooking.github.io/ChuoTang - Denjang soup with ground fish in.md

 # ChuoTang - Denjang soup with ground fish in

-*the original recipes in korean only use loach, you can use eel.*
+*the original recipes in korean only use loach, but you can use eel.*

+Sample photo of end result: http://imgur.com/qlD0kXL

 # ingredients

-500g ell, 3tbsp Denjang, 200g cabbage, 100g sprouts, 50g chives, 1 small chili, 1 large Spring onion stalk.
+500g eel, 3tbsp Denjang, 200g cabbage, 100g sprouts, 50g chives, 1 small chili, 1 large Spring onion stalk.

 # Prep